omar-moustafa-code/Smart-Sort-Waste-Classification/README.md

 ## Overview

-Thus is an end-to-end deep learning pipeline that automatically analyzes incoming waste from a single image and classifies it across four critical dimensions:
+This is an end-to-end deep learning pipeline that automatically analyzes incoming waste from a single image and classifies it across four critical dimensions:

 | Task | Model Architecture | Validation Accuracy |
 |---|---|---|